scikit-learn/enhancement_proposals/slep023/proposal.rst

   specific estimator instead.

-Note that all these keys are optional and that estimators are not required to provide all of them and within a single estimator different tasks may provide different keys.
+Note that all these keys are optional and that estimators are not required to provide all of them.
+Different tasks may provide different keys within a single estimator.

 The `context` parameter is an instance of `CallbackContext`, which provides information about the current state of the computation, described in more details below.